top of page

 Gardening Season is always NOW

-trees and we think that the growing season is over.
+It's November, almost all vegetables have been harvested, all leaves have been blown off the trees and we think that the growing season is over.
 It might feel like a relief for some, because there's one thing less to take care of.
 But for many people it feels like a loss.
 Now the time will come that we'll have to spend most of our days inside, most garden plants die or at least lay dormant for the winter and our happy place outdoors rests under a thick layer of snow.
 Gardening season seems to be over.
 Someone told us that the growing season is limited, nurseries and garden centers are closed for the winter, and we can't be active in our beloved hobby until spring.

 But what does the term 'growing season' actually mean?
 National Geographic defines ‘A growing season is the period of the year when crops and other plants grow successfully.
 The growing season is usually calculated by the average number of days between the last frost in spring and the first severe frost in autumn.'